antoninaa/roche-recruitment/README.md

 - pickle

 ### Run
-In order to run the code to train the model open a notebook __Titatnic_train_data.ipynb__, set the necessary variables and click Run All.<br>
+In order to run the code to train the model open a notebook __Titanic_train_data.ipynb__, set the necessary variables and click Run All.<br>

-In order to run the code to get the predictions open a notebook __Titatnic_predict_data.ipynb__, set the necessary variables and click Run All.
+In order to run the code to get the predictions open a notebook __Titanic_predict_data.ipynb__, set the necessary variables and click Run All.
 (Prerequisite: run Titatnic_train_data.ipynb first to train the model used for predictions)